 In an effort to assist families who have experienced family violence and safety risks to navigate the family law system, the Family Court and Federal Circuit Court of Australia have launched a new initiative called the Lighthouse Project.
 The project, which is being piloted in Brisbane, Parramatta, and Adelaide, is a three-part process that starts with a screening process.
-Once an Initiating Application is made for parenting orders parties will be sent a confidential link by the Court to a questionnaire that can be completed by the parties from any device.
+Once an Initiating Application is made for parenting orders, parties will be sent a confidential link by the Court to a questionnaire that can be completed by the parties from any device.

-What is important for practitioners working in the field of family law is to ensure they properly advise their clients about the new program and encourage them to complete the screening process as soon as possible.
+It is important for practitioners working in the field of family law to properly advise their clients about the new program and encourage them to complete the screening process as soon as possible.
 The primary focus of the Lighthouse Project is on improving outcomes for families involved in the family law system.

 For more about the Lighthouse Project, click here: Lighthouse Project – Federal Circuit Court of Australia.